In today's economy, is it better to buy a home or rent?

 Your lifestyle, and

-* This lends to stability, community, and planning opportunities.
+Buying a home provides stability, community, and planning opportunities.

-* As a homeowner, you may be eligible for tax deductions.
+As a homeowner, you may be eligible for tax deductions.

 High Upfront Costs: When you buy, you will have to make a down payment and pay closing costs.